mdeen/airplanes-humanity.github.io/team.md

 cover:  "/assets/team.jpg"
 ---

-Our team blurb goes here.
 We are passionate about using engineering to make a positive difference in the world.

 ### Kiran Rao
 Software Developer